-In Instagram’s Twitter announcement about the new tool, they broke down exactly how it works and how you can expect to see it on your timeline.
+In Instagram’s Twitter announcement about the new tool, it broke down exactly how it works and how it will appear on your feed.

-- Both handles of the collaborators will appear on the header of the post.
+- Both account handles will appear on the header of the post.

 - The post will be shared with both users’ followings, regardless of whether the followers are shared or not.